Seeking Financial Help for Colostomy Reversal Surgery

 KyOstomate29

 Thank you, everyone.
-Since I have posted my last blog, I have been able to get help from my grandmother.
-She happens to work for a nursing home and they give them to me for a discount now.
-I am counting my blessings because hey, I am still alive, right!
+Since I posted my last blog, I have been able to get help from my grandmother.
+She happens to work for a nursing home, and they give them to me at a discount now.
+I am counting my blessings because, hey, I am still alive, right?
 It helps to know that I am not alone.
 I am looking for another doctor now.
 I think what my original doctor did was shady.
-I think that should have been explained from the get-go.
+That should have been explained from the get-go.
 Bubby, let me know how the reversal goes.
 I will pray that all goes well.
 I am still fighting for a medical card.
 Now that it has been a year and my situation has changed, it will work out.
-I don't want SSI because I hope that will be there when I am older and need it.
+I don't want SSI because I hope it will be there when I am older and need it.
 I also like the idea that we join forces and at least get out what happens to people.
 I wrote to Ellen and Doctor Oz with no luck.
 We can start our own YouTube channel or something!
 Anyone close to KY so we can get together and wrap our heads around this?

 bubby